alaahgag/BigData_Processing_Using_Spark/README.md

 ## Project Presentation:

 I have created a detailed presentation that provides an overview of my project, key findings, and visual insights.
-You can access the project presentation[here](https://github.com/alaahgag/BigData_Processing_Using_Spark/blob/main/FlightDelayAnalysis.pptx).
+You can access the project presentation [here](https://github.com/alaahgag/BigData_Processing_Using_Spark/blob/main/FlightDelayAnalysis.pptx).

-The presentation complements the documentation and provides a visual representation of our analysis and its results.
-We encourage you to explore it for a more immersive understanding of our project.
+The presentation complements the documentation and provides a visual representation of my analysis and its results.
+I encourage you to explore it for a more immersive understanding of my project.

 ## How to Run the Code: